You have the right to challenge a parking ticket you think has been wrongly issued to you.

 The local council will consider your challenge and will either:

 - accept it and cancel the ticket

 - reject it and send you a 'Notice of Rejection'

-A 'Notice of Rejection' will tell you how to pay your fine or how to appeal it with the Parking and Bus Lane Tribunal for Scotland.
+A 'Notice of Rejection' will tell you how to pay your fine or how to appeal it with the Transport Appeals Tribunal.

 Fill out part 3 on the back of your FPN and return it to the address provided within 21 days of the date it was issued.

 You may be asked to go to court to challenge your FPN.